the-carlisle-group/APL2XL/APLSource/DevGuide.md

 Extending Sheet-Global requires extension of the `WSProps` function.
 Portions of the `<sheetFormatPr>` "part" are order sensitive.
 Any modification should not break existing features, and should also respect the existing order of output of existing child components.

 ### Extending Cell-Wise Properties
 The dfn `sheets` located inside `Main.Export` calls the dfn `ranges` for each range in each sheet.
-Any additional feature that requires extending Cell-Wise properties requires extension [Main/XL/WSADD.aplf](./Main/XL/WSADD.aplf) and [Main/XL/WSXML.aplf](./Main/XL/WSXML.aplf).
+Any additional feature that requires extending Cell-Wise properties requires extension [Main/XL/WSAdd.aplf](./Main/XL/WSAdd.aplf) and [Main/XL/WSXML.aplf](./Main/XL/WSXML.aplf).
 The primary property used for building worksheets is `wb.WS`.
-Shape is an `n 5` matrix, where each rows columns are defined as follows. `WSADD` expects a vector of these values:
+Shape is an `n 5` matrix, where each rows columns are defined as follows. `WSAdd` expects a vector of these values:
 ```APL
 ⍵[0] ←→ sheetname
 ⍵[1] ←→ addr, can be a range ex.
 'A6:C12;D19;f30'